-Refrigeration Certification and Certificate Programs with Training Requirements
+Refrigeration Certification Programs with Training Requirements

 Refrigeration technician certificate programs can allow students to learn the skills and techniques needed to maintain and service refrigeration equipment.
 Students may choose a program that focuses solely on commercial applications or on both commercial and refrigeration applications.